COMM 102. Introduction to Communication. 3 Credits.

 Examines the general communication processes and dynamics within and among organizations and explores the dynamics in network organizations, with a particular focus on communication in interpersonal groups and inter-organizational working teams.
 Theories of power and politics in and among organizations, as well as of decision-making, conflict management, and strategic communication are explored.

 COMM 549.
-Communication Technologies, Society, & Diversity.
+Information Communication Technologies.
 3 Credits.

 COMM 550.
 International and Global Communication.
 3 Credits.